beave/sagan/doc/source/configuration.rst

 ignore_list
 -----------

 The ``ignore_list`` subsection is a simple short circuit list of keywords.
-If Sagan incounters any keywords in this list,  it is immediately dropped and not passed through the rest of the Sagan engine.
+If Sagan encounters any keywords in this list,  it is immediately dropped and not passed through the rest of the Sagan engine.
 In high throughput environments,  this can save CPU time.